 The Masters of Arts in Humanitarian Assistance (MAHA) is a rigorous academic program that prepares humanitarian practitioners to address today’s humanitarian challenges as leaders in the evolving landscape.

 Candidates must hold an undergraduate degree, have significant experience in the field of humanitarian assistance (at least three to five years), and have a demonstrated commitment to furthering their career in the field of humanitarian assistance.
 Candidates must also be fluent in written and spoken English.
-The Graduate Record Examination (GRE) is not required.
+The school has permanently removed the GRE as a requirement, as part of our commitment to diversity, equity, and inclusion.

 Native English speakers will be required to demonstrate literacy in another language at the end of the program.